KristianHollaender/SecurePasswordManager/README.md

 ```
 docker compose up --build
 Go to the assigned localhost frontend port
+Create an account, sign in and happy testing!
 ```
 - To stop application do the following command(s)
 ```